-OTHER CONTACTS +61 2 9233 8237 E staff@cjeffery.com.au W www.cjeffery.com.au we conclude that there is a material misstatement of this other information, we are required to report that fact.
-We have nothing to report in this regard.
+OTHER CONTACTS F +61 7 9233 8237 E. staff@cjeffery.com.au

-PARTNERS Jonathan R Blake Mark G Arthur William R Matley
+In connection with our audit of the financial report, our responsibility is to read the other information and invaling fray.com.au so, consider whether the other information is materially inconsistent with the financial report or our knowledge PARTNERS obtained in the audit or otherwise appears to be materially misstated.
+If, based on the work we have performed athan R Blake Mark G Arthur we conclude that there is a material misstatement of this other information, we are required to report that fact.
+Waltern R Matley have nothing to report in this regard.